Details

 I’m living a story.

-And my heart is its prisoner—willingly.
+And my heart is its prisoner—willingly, completely, beautifully.

 Also, this is my first time watching a costume drama after Love in the Pavilion, which I’ve currently put on hold—but The Prisoner of Beauty has completely stolen my attention.
-I’m loving every second of it, and I can’t wait to see where this journey takes me.
+I’m savoring every second of it, and I can’t wait to see where this journey takes me.

 Was this review helpful to you?